How to Establish Boundaries (and What to Do When They’re Not Respected)

 This blog will help you prepare for how to respond when you’ve tried to set a boundary, and don’t get the response you were hoping for.

 When you start to set boundaries, you can expect a predictable set of internal reactions (especially guilt and fear), as well as confusion, boundary testing, and shifting roles in your relationships.
+These emotional and relational shifts are all part of learning how to establish boundaries that truly protect your needs.

 Boundary testing takes shape in the form of tantrums, protests, and gaslighting.